 Controlling the module through TELNET interface

-The simple set of ASCII based human readable command set supported by this module makes controlling relays easy via TELNET protocol very easy.
+The simple set of ASCII based human-readable command set supported by this module makes controlling GPIOs easy via TELNET protocol very easy.
 The following sections give examples of how to use the module with HyperTerminal and TeraTerm.

 To use this module with HyperTerminal, please follow the steps below.